soderlind/multisite-exporter/README.md

 - In development environments with WP_DEBUG enabled, you'll see detailed logs about the export process
 - In production environments with WP_DEBUG disabled, no error messages will be written to the log files

+### WXR Validation

+Multisite Exporter includes a WXR (WordPress eXtended RSS) validator that checks the integrity of export files:

+- **Automatic Validation**: Each export file is automatically validated after creation
+- **XML Structure Check**: Ensures the export file has valid XML structure
+- **WXR Schema Validation**: Validates against WordPress WXR format requirements
+- **Error Detection**: Identifies and logs specific issues in malformed export files

+The validator helps troubleshoot problematic exports and ensures your export files will be compatible with WordPress import tools.

 ### Common Log Messages

 When WP_DEBUG is enabled, you may see the following messages in your WordPress debug log: